Lynda Bellingham: Early life

 Bellingham was born Meredith Hughes in Montreal to a single mother, but was given up for adoption because she was born out of wedlock in a strict church-going family.
-She was adopted when she was four months old.
-Bellingham was educated at Aylesbury High School and trained at the Central School of Speech and Drama.
+She was adopted when she was four months old by an English couple, Donald and Ruth Bellingham, who renamed her Lynda.
+Bellingham was educated at Aylesbury High School, and trained at the Central School of Speech and Drama.